Laboratory Star Formation and Interstellar Medium

 Understand the physical mechanisms governing the dynamics of astrophysical plasmas at every scale using numerical, analytical and experimental methods.

-Study the internal and external dynamics of the Sun , stars and their interactions with their circumstellar environment for a dynamic view of the stars in their environment.
+Study the internal and external dynamics of the Sun , stars and their interactions with orbiting planets for a dynamic view of the stars and planets in their space environment.

 Study and development of space eletronic systems